• Skip to primary navigation

 Storage

-Store: These are best served fresh, however leftover minted peas and be stored in an air tight container in the fridge for 3 days.
+Store: These are best served fresh, however leftover minted peas and be stored in an airtight container in the refrigerator for 3 days.

 Freeze: You can store leftovers in the freezer for up to a year, although they wouldn't taste as fresh.
 Put them into freezer bags and they can lay flat in the freezer.